Oseec/20MinCoach/README.md

 (Esta seccion se divide en tres apartados: Technology Research and Selection, N-Layer Architecture Design y Visual Components Strategy)

 #### Technology Research and Selection
 For this platform `React 18` is going to be used as a Front-End library.
 Because this is a Single Page Application no framework is required.
+Everything is developt on Vite + React + TypeScript.

 `React` provides flexibility, is very popular and allows scalability for projects of any size.
 React's Virtual DOM is a lightweight copy of the actual DOM, which allows it to efficiently update only the changed components rather than re-rendering the entire page.
 This results in faster rendering and smoother user experiences.